chunloklo/game-dev-projects/README.md

-## Tower of Tears – Gameplay and Design Lead
+## Tower of Tears – Gameplay/Design Lead

 A third person puzzle adventure game about rotating platforms around a central tower